 Travel With a Four-Year-Old:

 Every kid is different, but my best advice is don’t rush travel with a new baby, but don’t put it off forever either.
-Start small, and expand as you get some successes under your belts.
+Start small, and expand as you get some wins under your belts.
 Having a child absolutely changes everything about a family, including travel.
 However, after a few bumps and some mental adjustments, it can be even more fun than before.
 You aren’t going to be able to pack for the week in a backpack for a while, and your vacations may no longer be vacations in the sense that they are relaxing, but they can become exciting family adventures that you tackle together.
 Every year is so different than the one before, so a trip that seems impossible today, may be well within reach before you know it.

-I can’t wait to see what this year, and future years, have in store for our traveling family.
+I can’t wait to see what this year, and future years, have in store for our traveling family of four.
 The one thing I know for sure is that without miles and points, we wouldn’t have gotten to go near as many places, or in near as comfortable a manner as we have.
 Head here to read more in depth about all of these trips or here to get more advice on traveling with a young child.